 When does an old car cost more to insure?

 Older cars, such as classic cars, typically cost more to insure as they can be more expensive to replace.
-Some parts can be more difficult to find and this drives up the cost of repairing or replacing the car.
+Some parts can be more difficult to find, which drives up the cost of repairing or replacing the car.

-Cars that are more likely to be stolen tend to be older, as they have fewer safety features.
+Cars more likely to be stolen tend to be older, with fewer safety features.
 For example, in 2020, the top most commonly stolen car was 14 years old, according to the National Insurance Crime Bureau.

 |Top 10 Stolen Vehicles in 2020|